vayurobins/reorder-entry-images/README.txt

 2. Settings page - set which post type or page to use this.

 == Changelog ==

+= 1.0.7 =
+* Updated for WordPress 4.7.2
+* Fix: Delete function on each image row was not working.

 = 1.0.6 =
 * Updated for WordPress 4.4.3